 When I decided to take pyrography seriously I watched a number of YouTube videos and saw quite a few artists using spoon shaders.
 I decided I better get one so I could burn great art just like they did.
 Unfortunately, I hated this pen tip.
-I can’t tell where I’m burning, it’s hard to use the edges of it, and I just felt like I had no control with it.
+I can’t tell where I’m burning, and I find it’s hard to use the edges of it to burn thin lines.
+I just felt like I had no control with it.

 As the spoon pen tip shows, what works for some doesn’t work for everyone.
 If there is a shader you like, then use it!
 Get super comfortable with it and your artwork will be better for it.

 As for me, I already mentioned that I use the Tight Round J for the majority of my work.
 Except when I work on background stuff and then I often switch to larger pen tips.
 Generally I use either the D or the E tips.
 I like the D because it’s a bit larger and has 3 burning edges to choose from.
 The E tip is great because of its sharp point and large burn surface.